Discover why I do what I do and what led me to it

 - Horses are in my soul and I started riding when I was 2 (note my parents are not horsey).

-- I’m passionate about animal welfare and conservation, and I’ve been a vegetarian since I was 4.
+- I love animals, am passionate about animal welfare and conservation, and have been a vegetarian since I was 4.

-- By the time I was 11 I’d been to 7 schools, lived in Brazil, Scotland and much of England.
+- I'm a Brit and by the time I was 11, I'd been to 7 schools, lived in Brazil, Scotland and much of England.

-- All of my holidays as a child involved climbing and walking mountains in The Lake District and The Scottish Highlands, or surfing in Cornwall.
+- All of my holidays as a child involved camping, climbing, walking mountains, and surfing.

-- I graduated in woven textile design from Loughborough School of Art (now part of the university), was nominated as a Young British Designer shortly after and sold work in Christies.
+- I'm arty.
+I graduated in art & design from Loughborough University, was nominated as a Young British Designer shortly after, and sold work in Christies art gallery.

-- My brother and I worked together for 7.5 years.
+- My brother and I worked together for 7-years.
+He still works in cyber.